samuelyuan/GoMueller/README.md

 # GoMueller

-Go Muller is an Android application, which can record users’ exercise habits at RPI Mueller Center or any other athletic facilities.
+Go Mueller is an Android application, which can record users’ exercise habits at RPI's Mueller Center or any other athletic facilities.

-#### Team Member:
+#### Team Members:

+Samuel Yuan
+Yiyang Li
-Sam, Yi, Yunang
+Yunang Chen